 The focus groups also shared similar experiences with law enforcement.
 In multiple examples, residents reported incidents to police but said they received little to no response.
 They also said their interactions with police feel “tense,” “demeaning” and “condescending,” and they “never want to ever call the police.”

-In addition, the report discussed the community’s fear of being surveilled by law enforcement since the 9/11 terror attacks – a fear that proved to be true by the government’s use of suspicious activity reports in Chicago and across the country, a CBS 2 investigation previously found.
+In addition, the report discussed the community’s fear of being surveilled by law enforcement since the 9/11 terror attacks – a fear that proved to be true by the government’s use of suspicious activity reports in Chicago and across the country,

 “We have to watch what we say for fear of being reported to police for something so small, or for every day activities,” said 24-year-old Reema Rustom, member of the Arab American Action Network.